|

 to do their own learning - no double standards for leaders and participants.

-for their consideration and discussion.
-Starting with an explication of
+their consideration and discussion.
+Starting with an explication of a programs

-a programs values and assumptions and making these available for
+values and assumptions and making these available for discussion is generally

 |